Program increases contraceptive use in at-risk teens

 At the study's outset, just over half of all the girls in both groups (around 56 percent) were using condoms on more than half of the occasions that they had sex.
 More than 40 percent said they used condoms less than half of the time.

-Girls in each group were also on some other type of birth control for two of the past six months.
+Just 2 percent of girls in each group were also on some other type of birth control, such as the Pill.

 One group of 127 girls did not receive any special attention - other than the clinic's standard care and guidance.
 The other 126 girls were assigned to the new program.